 Relatedly, the underreporting of adverse events is another known problem.
 The postmarketing surveillance system in place that’s supposed to enable researchers to identify concerning signals is called the Vaccine Adverse Event Reporting System (VAERS).
 But the government acknowledges that reports to VAERS represent only a small fraction of serious adverse events associated with vaccination.

-A study funded by the Agency for Healthcare Research and Quality (AHRQ), which like the CDC operates under US Department of Health and Human Services (HHS), found that adverse events from vaccines “are common, but underreported”, representing “fewer than 1% of vaccine adverse events”.
+A study funded by the Agency for Healthcare Research and Quality (AHRQ), which like the CDC operates under US Department of Health and Human Services (HHS), reported that adverse events from vaccines “are common, but underreported”, representing “fewer than 1% of vaccine adverse events”.
 The researchers proposed a method to automate adverse event reporting rather than relying on passive reporting, but the project reached a dead end when the CDC refused to cooperate on its further development and implementation.

 A second IOM review was published in 1994 to specifically address the possibility of the DTP vaccine causing permanent injury to the nervous system.
 It noted that its 1991 review had found the evidence “insufficient to indicate a causal relation between DPT and permanent neurologic damage” but acknowledged that this might just be because “the evidence has been so limited”.
 Once again validating that parents were right to be concerned about the vaccine’s safety, the IOM further acknowledged that, “In fact, the relation between DPT and chronic nervous system dysfunction had not been studied in a rigorous scientific manner until recently.”
 It was largely the observations and outspoken concerns of parents that had finally compelled the medical establishment to start doing the science.